ParallelMaths/parallel/pages/module-6-test-winter.md

 Since she has walked `95` km up to the `16`th March, she has `(155  -  95)` km `= 60` km to walk in `(31  -  16)` days `= 15` days.

-Therefore the distance, in km, that she need o average per day is `60/15 = 4`.
+Therefore the distance, in km, that she needs to average per day is `60/15 = 4`.
 :::